 Another Article From Us: The Double Barrelled VT Tanks

-Many are still in storage with Germany, who has recently announced that they will send 50 to Ukraine to assist in the ongoing conflict.
+Many are still in storage with Germany, who has recently sent a respectable number to Ukraine to help resist Russia’s invasion.